Ariana Grande

-Ariana Grande-Butera (/.ɑriˈɑːnə ˈɡrɑːndei bjʊˈtɛərə/ AR-ee-AH-nə-_-GRAHN-day-_-byuu-TAIR-ə; (Note: Grande pronounces her surname with the final syllable being similar to the pronunciation for "day".
+Ariana Grande-Butera (/ˌɑriˈɑːnə ˈɡrɑːndei bjʊˈtɛərə/ AR-ee-AH-nə-_-GRAHN-day-_-byuu-TAIR-ə; (Note: Grande pronounces her surname with the final syllable like the word "day".
 She explained in an interview for Beats 1 that the pronunciation with the final syllable like "dee" was used by her grandfather.) born June 26, 1993) is an American singer, songwriter, and actress.
-Known for her four-octave vocal range, which extends into the whistle register, she is regarded as an influential figure in popular music.
+Known for her four-octave vocal range, which extends into the whistle register, she is an influential figure in popular music.
 Publications such as Rolling Stone and Billboard have deemed Grande one of the greatest artists in history, while Time included her on its list of the world's 100 most influential people in 2016 and 2019.

-Grande's career began as a teenager in the Broadway musical 13 (2008) before gaining prominence as Cat Valentine in the Nickelodeon television series Victorious (2010–2013) and its spin-off Sam & Cat (2013–2014).
+Grande's career began as a teenager in the Broadway musical 13 (2008) before she gained prominence as Cat Valentine in the Nickelodeon television series Victorious (2010–2013) and its spin-off Sam & Cat (2013–2014).
 After signing with Republic Records, she released her debut studio album, Yours Truly (2013), a retro-inspired pop and R&B record that debuted atop the Billboard 200.
-She incorporated elements of electronic on her next two albums, My Everything (2014) and Dangerous Woman (2016), which both achieved international success, spawning the singles "Problem", "Break Free", "Bang Bang", "One Last Time", "Into You", and "Side to Side".
+She incorporated elements of electronic on her next two albums, My Everything (2014) and Dangerous Woman (2016), which both achieved international success, spawning the hit singles "Problem", "Break Free", "Bang Bang", "One Last Time", "Into You", and "Side to Side".